Imrenny/enricomariabufacchi.github.io/README.md

 ### ENG:
 _Enrico Maria Bufacchi_ is a theorist, essayist, and student in theoretical mathematics at the 'Guido Castelnuovo' Department of Mathematics, _Sapienza University of Rome_.

-This website functions as an act of _publicum facere_, collecting a corpus of writings articulated into scientific research papers, theories, theoresis, essays, and meditations, which deal principally with theoretical philosophy, history of philosophy, theology, anthropology, sociology and politics.
+This website functions as an act of _publicum facere_, collecting a corpus of writings articulated into scientific research papers, theories, theoresis, essays and meditations, which deal principally with theoretical philosophy, history of philosophy, theology, anthropology, sociology and politics.

 <br>